 - The application is made on a form to be sent in by post (cannot be applied for digitally).

-- Applications are accepted continuously and the spring application period is open until March 20, 2023.
+- Applications are accepted continuously and the fall application period is now closed.

 - Information about the application procedure can be found on the Personal Scholarship page.